Learning how to say no, especially to ones you love is never an easy task. This is particularly true when it comes to money.

 Unfortunately, as of late, it seems as though everyone around you has something they need money for.
 Whether they have a new business, project, charity, or fundraiser, it can feel like the requests just keep pouring in.

 Sites like GoFundMe and Kickstarter have given people the power to ask for financial help from every connection they have on the internet.
+Plus, nowadays people can also make ends meet with things like online title loans or other financial services.

 That being said, you can’t give money to everyone and for the sake of your relationships, it’s usually best not to.
 After all, you wouldn’t want an unpaid loan creating an awkward situation or rift.
 However, refusing to give someone funds in itself can create an awkward situation, which is why you should tread lightly when doing so.